Start digging around today!

 Trees sold without any soil on their roots, known as bare-rooted, should be planted during the dormant season only (November to March).

 Seven steps to success

-1. Dig a hole at least three times as wide and twice as deep as the tree's container.
-Mix the soil you've removed with well-rotted organic matter (compost) and leave to one side.
+Dig a hole at least three times as wide and twice as deep as the tree’s container.
+Mix the soil you’ve removed with well-rotted organic matter (compost) and leave it to one side.

-3. The tree needs to be planted at the same depth as it was in the pot.
-Check the hole is the right depth by laying a cane or piece of straight timber across the hole.
-If the tree is standing too high or too low you'll need to remove or add some of the soil in the bottom of the hole.
+The tree needs to be planted at the same depth as it was in the pot.
+Check the hole is at the right depth by laying a cane or piece of straight timber across the hole.
+If the tree is standing too high or too low you’ll need to remove or add some of the soil to the bottom of the hole.